 ACCREDITATION

-Arlington Career Institute is accredited by the Accrediting Commission of Career Schools and Colleges.
-The accrediting commission is listed by the U.S. Department of Education as a nationally-recognized accrediting agency.
+Arlington Career Institute is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) and is listed by the U.S. Department of Education as a nationally recognized accrediting agency.

 CAREER SCHOOLS AND COLLEGES SECTION, TEXAS WORKFORCE COMMISSION